-Beginning in 2006, unionization of the security industry in New York City increased dramatically.
-By 2011, Local 32BJ of the Service Employees International Union (SEIU) had organized close to 10,000 workers, a tenfold increase since 2006, with unionized security officers having a major presence in midtown and Manhattan's large commercial office buildings and institutions of higher education.
+Beginning in 2006, unionization of the security industry in the city increased dramatically.
+By 2011, Local 32BJ of the Service Employees International Union (SEIU) had organized close to 10,000 workers, a tenfold increase since 2006.

 Median wages for security officers rose by 31.3 percent between 2004 and 2011, an increase of over \$3 an hour.
 During that time span, median wages for all workers in the city increased by 17.7 percent.
-A comparison of wage trends for security officers in New York City, the wider metropolitan area, and the United States show that wages rose most sharply for the city, somewhat less for the region, and least for the nation.
-The greater wage gains in New York, where union activity was concentrated, made the difference.
+A comparison of wage trends for security officers in New

+York City, the wider metropolitan area, and the United States shows that wages rose most sharply where union activity was most concentrated.

-A change in the composition of the workforce from 2000 to 2010 has been a shift in the age distribution among New York City security officers.
+A major change in the composition of the workforce from 2000 to 2010 has been a shift in the age distribution among security officers.
 The workforce is now older, with nearly a quarter of security officers ages 55 and over, compared to 16.9 percent ten years ago.
 Younger workers, ages 16 to 24, who made up 15 percent of workers in 2000, now account for less than 10 percent.
-This should be kept in mind when considering the adequacy of wages in the industry.
 These are not mostly young people just starting out but more likely to be experienced workers with families to support.
 Educational attainment has also increased among security officers.
 While 37.4 percent had at least some college a decade ago, that number rose to half by 2010.
-The shift to older, more educated workers is partially the result of higher pay and better benefits.
-The recession also had its effect, when better educated workers who lost their jobs were forced to seek work in lower paying employment.